 Each of the 4 categories of coping skills work differently to turn your adrenaline off.
 Understanding how they work will help you decide which category to use.

 Escaping with hobbies or interests.
-Hobby's and interests work because when your mind is occupied while you are doing your hobby with friends or by yourself, your not thinking about whatever you were stressed about.
-After 20 minutes, your body turns off your adrenaline. (scroll below for 12 museums giving virtual tours)
+Hobbies and interests work because when your mind is occupied while you are doing your hobby with friends or by yourself, you're not thinking about whatever you were stressed about.
+After 20 minutes, your body turns off your adrenaline.
+(Scroll below for 12 museums giving virtual tours)

 Relaxation.
-You want to choose ways to relax that get your heart rate lower than it is when you are resting, for eg. watching fish in an aquarium, taking a bath with candles, listening to relaxing music, doing progressive relaxation (telling each muscle group to relax starting with your head to your toes) or using visualization (imagine you are some place relaxing).
-When your heart-rate is lower than it is when you are resting, your body thinks your asleep, and it reboots your immune system.
+You want to choose ways to relax that get your heart rate lower than it is when you are resting, e.g. watching fish in an aquarium, taking a bath with candles, listening to relaxing music, doing progressive relaxation (telling each muscle group to relax starting with your head to your toes) or using visualization (imagine you are someplace relaxing).
+If your resting heart rate is lowered, your body reboots your immune system.

-In summary, use 2 coping skills a day, 20 min each.
-Add more coping skills when you are having higher than normal stress on a particular day, or in a particular time in your life.
-The goal is to keep your adrenaline off so your not running the stress cycle.
+In summary, use two coping skills a day, twenty minutes each.
+Add more coping skills when you have higher than average stress on any day or during a stressful time.
+The goal is to keep your adrenaline off so you're not running the stress cycle.
 (Triggering adrenaline and then being exhausted).
-You want to have 3 or more coping skills from each category to create balance in your life.
-You have to consciously add them into your life and when you lose interest in one, you replace it with another.
-If you only have 1 coping skill in 1 category, it becomes hurtful to you instead of helpful.
-For example if it is one type of exercise, it's too much physically on your body so your body breaks down or one friend and when that friendship changes, it's devastating or one hobby like shopping, then you overspend.
+You want three or more coping skills from each category to create balance in your life.
+When you lose interest in one, replace it.
+If you have limited coping skills in each category, only one type of exercise, it's too hard physically on your knees if you are a runner, or if you only have one friend when that friendship changes, it's devastating.
+If you have one hobby like shopping, you overspend.